kavinravi/portfolio-construction/README.md

 # Factor-Based Portfolio Optimization Tool

-A simple, interactive Streamlit app that helps you build ETF portfolios by targeting specific factor exposures—value, growth, momentum, quality, and more—and then compares your optimized blend against the SPY benchmark.
+A simple, interactive Streamlit app that helps you build ETF portfolios by targeting specific factor exposure and then compares your optimized blend against the SPY benchmark.

 ---